 King Cove History

 The first recorded settler at the cove was a man named Robert King, who lived there in the 1880s.
-In 1911, Pacific American Fisheries built a large cannery and employed Aleut and other Native peoples, Asian workers, and Scandinavian workers.
+In 1911, Pacific American Fisheries built a large cannery and employed Aleut and other Native people, Asian workers, and Scandinavian workers.
 Many Native people came from the villages of Belkofski, Sanak and False Pass.
 The community incorporated as a first class city in 1947.
 Peter Pan Seafoods is the successor to PAF.
 The cannery has been operating since 1911 (it burned in the 1970s but was immediately rebuilt).
 It is the largest salmon cannery in North America and also processes crab, bottom fish, herring, and other fish year round.
-A dozen traditional use hunting and trapping camps have been noted around the shores of Cold Bay and Kinzarof Lagoon, dating from the first half of the twentieth century..
+A dozen traditional use hunting and trapping camps have been noted around the shores of Cold Bay and Kinzarof Lagoon, dating from the first half of the twentieth century.